0Aeris1/Motivating_extension/README.md

 ```

-3. Update the extension backend URL
+3. Update the extension backend URL to:
-In popup.js, change the backend URL to:

 ```js
 http://127.0.0.1:8000

 ```

-4. Start the backend
-Make sure to run this from the project root:
+4. Start the backend from the project root:

 ```bash
 uvicorn backend.engine.app:app --reload